wambua-iv/my-learning-notes/Kubernetes/K8s intro.md

 _"Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications"._

+#### Namespace
+= used to divide a cluster into multiple virtual clusters, which can be used for multi-tenancy when multiple teams share a cluster
 ## Control Panel
 __control plane__ node provides a running environment for the control plane agents responsible for managing the state of a Kubernetes cluster, To *persist the Kubernetes cluster's state*, all cluster configuration data is saved to a **distributed key-value store** which only holds cluster state related data